StateSmith/tutorial-2/README.md

 If you notice something that could be improved, please open an issue or send a note on discord.

+# Dark/Light Theme!
+All of these diagrams were drawn in dark mode.
+If you are using a light theme and notice any issues with the diagrams, please let me know.

+In vscode, you can switch between between light/dark from the command palette. `Ctrl+Shift+P` and then type `dark`.
+In the draw.io offline app, you can switch between light/dark by clicking the sun or moon icon in the top right.

 # Lesson Overview
 * [Lesson-0](https://github.com/StateSmith/tutorial-2/tree/main/lesson-0) Install & StateMachine Interactive Examples
 * [Lesson-1](https://github.com/StateSmith/tutorial-2/tree/main/lesson-1) Running StateSmith and editing diagrams